Diplomatic Revolution

 The Diplomatic Revolution of 1756 was the reversal of longstanding alliances in Europe between the War of the Austrian Succession and the Seven Years' War.
-Austria went from an ally of Britain to an ally of France, the Dutch Republic, a long-standing British ally, became more anti-British and took a neutral stance, while Prussia became an ally of Britain.
+Austria went from an ally of Britain to an ally of France; the Dutch Republic, a long-standing British ally, became more anti-British and took a neutral stance while Prussia became an ally of Britain.
 The most influential diplomat involved was an Austrian statesman, Wenzel Anton von Kaunitz.

-The change was part of the stately quadrille, a constantly shifting pattern of alliances throughout the 18th century in efforts to preserve or upset the European balance of power.
+The change was part of the stately quadrille, a constantly shifting pattern of alliances throughout the 18th century to preserve or upset the European balance of power.

 Background

 The diplomatic change was triggered by a separation of interests among Austria, Britain, and France.
-The Peace of Aix-la-Chapelle, after the War of the Austrian Succession in 1748, left Austria aware of the high price it paid in having Britain as an ally.
-Maria Theresa of Austria had defended her claim to the Habsburg throne and had her husband, Francis Stephen, crowned Emperor in 1745.
-However, she had been forced to relinquish valuable territory in the process.
-Under British diplomatic pressure, Maria Theresa had given up most of Lombardy and occupied Bavaria.
-The British also forced her to cede Parma to Spain and, more importantly, to abandon the valuable state of Silesia to Prussian occupation.
+The Peace of Aix-la-Chapelle, after the War of the Austrian Succession in 1748, left Austria aware of the high price it paid for the Anglo-Austrian Alliance.
+Maria Theresa had defended her claim to the Habsburg lands and had her husband, Francis Stephen, crowned emperor in 1745.
+She had been forced to relinquish valuable territory in the process.
+Under British diplomatic pressure, Maria Theresa had given up part of the Duchy of Milan and occupied Bavaria.
+The British also forced her to cede the Duchy of Parma and Piacenza to Spain and, more importantly, to abandon the valuable province of Silesia to Prussian occupation.

-Another major cause for the failure of the old-system was the situation in the Austrian Netherlands.
+Another major cause for the failure of the old system was the situation in the Austrian Netherlands.
 During the War of the Austrian Succession, the Dutch barrier fortresses in the Austrian Netherlands, which bound the Dutch and British to defend those lands, had been captured by French armies.
 Paris had subsequently ordered the dismantling of the defenses of the captured barrier towns.
 When the French armies returned home in 1748, the Austrian Netherlands had been turned into an open plain.
 This act marked the end of the Dutch Republic as a major power and made Austria realize that the British and the Dutch were no longer able to defend the Austrian Netherlands.
-Only rapprochement with France could now secure these territories.
+Only rapprochement with France could secure these territories.

-During the war, Frederick II of Prussia had seized Silesia, one of the Bohemian crown lands.
-That acquisition had further advanced Prussia as a great European power, which now posed an increasing threat to Austria's German lands and to Central Europe as a whole.
-The growth of Prussia, dangerous to Austria, was welcomed by the British, who saw it as a means of balancing French power and reducing French influence in Germany, which might otherwise have grown in response to Austria's weakness.
+During the war, Frederick II of Prussia had seized Silesia, one of the Lands of the Bohemian Crown.
+That acquisition had further advanced Prussia as a great European power, which now posed an increasing threat to Austria's German lands and to Central Europe.
+The growth of Prussia, dangerous to Austria, was welcomed by the British, who saw it as a means of balancing French power and reducing French influence in Germany, which might otherwise have grown in response to Austrian weakness.